raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.

-DSO messages relate only to the specific "session" in which they are being carried.
-A "session" is established over a connection when either side of the connection sends the first DSO
+DSO messages relate only to the specific "DSO session" in which they are being carried.
+A "DSO session" is established over a connection when either side of the connection sends the first DSO
 TLV and it is acknowledged by the other side.
 While this specification defines an initial set of three TLVs, additional TLVs may be defined in